Joseph Plaster

 Director, The Peabody Ballroom Experience, Oct 2018-present

-Winner of the National Council on Public History's Outstanding Public History Project Award, 2023.
+Winner, National Council on Public History's Outstanding Public History Project Award, 2023.

 Essays and Media Coverage: